Owner of Meghalaya coal mine held, 5 still trapped inside | Law-Order

 - India

-The owner of the illegal coal mine in Meghalaya's in East Jaintia Hills district, in which five miners were trapped for four days, was arrested, a police officer said on Thursday.
+The owner of an illegal coal mine in Meghalaya's in East Jaintia Hills district, in which five miners remain trapped for four days, has been arrested, a police officer said on Thursday.

 The owner, Shining Langstang, was arrested from Sutnga village near the mine.